People Management Policy

 Evaluations of the professionals and communication of the results thereof to those evaluated are an essential aspect of their professional training.
 The main principles of conduct in this area are as follows:

-a) perform periodic evaluations of the performance of the professionals of the Group based on objective standards;
+a) perform periodic evaluations of the performance of the professionals of the Group’s companies based on objective standards;

-b) communicate the results thereof to the employees evaluated, so as to favour their professional development; and
+b) communicate the results thereof to the employees evaluated, so as to favour their professional development, contributing to the creation of a feedback culture; and

 c) in the process of salary evaluation or review, avoid direct participation by professionals who are family members or who have a similar personal connection with the professionals involved.